Orange-OpenSource/Cool-Chic/docs/source/results/index.rst

 We provide comprehensive experimental results demonstrating the compression performance of Cool-chic, its low decoding complexity and the associated encoding complexity.
-We also provide already encoded bitstreams so that everybody can decoded them to measure their own quality metrics and decoding time.
+We also provide already encoded bitstreams so that everybody can decode them to measure their own quality metrics and decoding time.

 .. toctree::